dkpatpot/Capstone1-OnlineResume/README.md

 # Capstone1-OnlineResume
-This is a capstone project of fullstack boot camp 2023 from udemy about HTML website
+This is a capstone project of full-stack boot camp 2023 from Udemy about HTML website